Recipes

 What kind of vegan butter should I use?

 Use refrigerated vegan Becel or a soft vegan butter for the best results.
 I haven’t tried this recipe with Miyoko’s vegan butter or other vegan butters that are harder when refrigerated.
 If using these, you might need to let them soften at room temperature a bit before using.
 I can’t guarantee the same results.
+I use vegan Becel straight from the fridge.
+No need to let the butter get to room temperature!

 Can I make this recipe gluten-free?